Dollar edges up but still set for weekly decline

 Largely disappointing Chinese data on Friday helped keep market risk sentiment in check.
 Factory output topped forecasts but retail sales slowed and home prices fell at their fastest pace in more than nine years.

-(Reporting by Iain Withers, Additional reporting by Tom Westbrook in Singapore, Editing by Timothy Heritage)
+(Reporting by Iain Withers; Additional reporting by Tom Westbrook in Singapore; Editing by Timothy Heritage and Emelia Sithole-Matarise)